theNewDynamic/aba-icc/_the-aba-icc-project/international-criminal-justice-today.md

 ---

-Please click here to access the separate website of [_International Criminal Justice Today_](http://www.international-criminal-justice-today.org).
+Please click the following link to access the separate website of [_International Criminal Justice Today_](http://www.international-criminal-justice-today.org).